Monte Carlo Tree Search with Tensor Factorization for Optimization Problems in Robotics: Tensor Train Tree Search

-The algorithm then follows the standard MCTS pipeline: selection, expansion, simulation, and backpropagation.
 Due to dependence on the parent nodes, the value and visitation statistics of a node are path-dependent, introducing non-Markovian behavior.
 Querying the value of node $n_{i_{[j]}}$ requires summing over all completions of the branch from layer $j+1$ to depth $d$.
-Given the full tree approximated in TT format, the value of a node at level \( j \), denoted as \( q_{i_{[j]}} \), can be efficiently computed by
+Given the full tree approximated in TT format, the value of a node at level \( j \), denoted as \( q_{i_{[j]}} \), can be efficiently computed via tensor contractions as

 where each TT core \( \bm{\mc{Q}}^l \) encodes the factorized structure of the tree at layer \( l \).
 To compute the node value at depth \( j \), we extract the corresponding slices from the first \( j \) TT cores (representing the visited layers), and perform summation over indices in the remaining cores from \( j+1 \) to \( d \).
 The final node value is obtained by multiplying the resulting matrices across all layers.
 Figure \ref{fig:tree_node} illustrates how to compute the value of a node in the first layer of a three-layer tree using TT cores.
 The multiple arrows between TT cores indicate the ability to perform parallel selection in the TT-Tree.